Cyberpsychology: Video games

 Online gaming is a form of social activity that has been positively correlated with improving depressive symptoms in young individuals who otherwise lack a supportive social group.
 For adults, video games have been shown to improve cognitive abilities as well as reducing several mental illness symptoms.

 There has been controversy on the subject of violence in video games.
 Some studies have found that violent video games can lead to negative behavioral outcomes such as decreased empathy and an increase of aggressive behavior.
-Video games being a primary source of entertainment, there are a few incidents inspired by video games that have led to unimaginable crimes in real life.
+Video games being a primary source of entertainment, there are a few incidents inspired by video games that have led to crimes in real life.
 Others have found little to no correlation with these behaviors being linked to violent video games.
 Overall, despite over 30 years of research, there is no definitive evidence of a connection with these behaviors and video games.

 Addiction has also been tied to gaming and is an area that is considered to be valuable for future study.
 The World Health Organization currently recognizes Gaming Disorder as a mental health condition.
 Conditions of this disorder largely refer to an increasing lack of interest in other activities and signs of addictive behavior leading to more game usage.
 However, there are those who believe that there is a difference between those that show these conditions but experience a positive impact and those that experience more negative outcomes and further research is needing to be done in order to definitely prove the positive or negative outcomes that gaming can lead to.
 For instance, some studies have suggested that gaming is a result of negative health conditions, not the root cause of them.